rafalkola/language-ai-bot/README.md

 - Confidence in using the language

 Remember: Learning a language is a journey, and this app is here to make it enjoyable and effective.
 Start your language learning adventure today! 🌍✨

+## Application Structure

+The Language Learning Assistant consists of these core components:

+- **app.py**: Main application entry point that initializes the Streamlit interface and manages the app workflow
+- **tools.py**: Utility functions for API interactions, data processing, and helper methods
+- **prompts.py**: Contains template prompts used for AI interactions with carefully crafted system messages
+- **user_profiles/**: Directory storing user data and learning history in JSON format
+- **config.py**: Configuration settings for the application including default parameters
+- **components/**: Custom UI components for a better user experience
+- **memory.py**: Handles contextual memory using Pinecone vector database for persistent learning
+- **language_utils.py**: Language-specific utilities for grammar checking and vocabulary management

+Each component plays a specific role in delivering a seamless language learning experience.
+The modular design allows for easy updates and feature additions.